umakiyer/School_District_Analysis/README.md

 ### 1. District Summary of the school
 *  Merged the student & school data file into one data frame using the function "merge".
 * Calculated the total budget of the school (sum of the the budget column).
-* Calculated the average math & reading scores of high students.
+* Calculated the average math & reading scores of the students.
 * Calculated the number of students in 9th grade in Thomas High School & the total number of students in school district.
 * Subtracted the number of student in 9th grade from Thomas High School to get the new total number of students.
 * Calculated the passing math & reading score, average math & reading score, percentage of the math & reading score, overall passing percentage of the students(without the 9th grade Thomas High School student).